 All countries have their own cultures and traditions, and the death penalty was at one time practised in most countries of the world.
-Human rights, however, are universal and inalienable, deriving from aspirations agreed by all societies - aspirations such as human dignity and the sanctity of human life.
-All too often the cultural or national traditions argument is invoked by authoritarian regimes to justify their own positions and has nothing to do with cultural diversity or the traditions of a particular people.
+Human rights, however, are universal and inalienable, deriving from aspirations agreed by all societies - aspirations such as human dignity and the sanctity of human life.1 All too often the cultural or national traditions argument is invoked by authoritarian regimes to justify their own positions and has nothing to do with cultural diversity or the traditions of a particular people.

 The so-called wealthy countries are not a uniform group.
 Their traditions vary widely and have led to considerable differences in the speed with which human rights standards have been achieved.
-For instance, although it had abolished the death penalty de facto for decades, the United Kingdom ratified Protocol No. 6 in 1999, later than numerous other Council of Europe States, among them Moldova, Georgia, Portugal and Iceland.
-Those countries that have abolished the death penalty have adapted their practices to international standards, and there is no reason preventing any country from applying these standards.
-All humans are equally worthy - no matter where they live.

-All too often the national traditions argument is invoked by authoritarian regimes to justify their own positions.
+For instance, although it had abolished the All too often the national traditions argument is invoked by authoritarian regimes to justify their own positions.

-1. The right to life and the right to be free from torture or from inhuman or degrading treatment or punishment are fundamental standards guaranteed in International and European instruments.
+^{1.} The right to life and the right to be free from torture or from inhuman or degrading treatment or punishment are fundamental standards guaranteed in International and European instruments.
 These standards were collectively adopted and are collectively enforced - they are not exclusively Western ideas.